-- 39. (1) Subsection 39(1) requires a recognized trade repository to make available to the public free of charge certain aggregate data for all transactions reported to it under the Regulation (including open positions, volume, number of transactions, and price).
-It is expected that a recognized trade repository will provide aggregate data by notional amounts outstanding and level of activity.
-Such aggregate data is expected to be available on the recognized trade repository's website. - (2) Subsection 39(2) requires that the aggregate data that is disclosed under subsection 39(1), be broken down into various categories of information.
-The following are examples of the aggregate data required under subsection 39(2): - currency of denomination (the currency in which the derivative is denominated); - geographic location of the underlying reference entity (e.g., Canada for derivatives which reference the TSX60 index); - asset class of reference entity (e.g., fixed income, credit, or equity); - product type (e.g., options, forwards, or swaps); - cleared or uncleared; - maturity ranges (broken down into maturity ranges, such as less than one year, 1-2 years, 2-3 years); and - geographic location and type of counterparty (e.g., the United States, end user). - (3) Subsection 39(3) requires a recognized trade repository to publicly report the data indicated in the column entitled "Required for public dissemination" in Appendix A of the Regulation.
-For transactions where at least one counterparty is a dealer, such data must be publicly reported by the end of the day following the transaction being submitted to the recognized trade repository.
-For transactions where neither counterparties is a dealer, such data must be publicly reported by the end of the second day after the transaction has been reported to the recognized trade repository.
+- geographic location of the underlying reference entity (e.g., Canada for derivatives which reference the TSX60 index); - asset class of reference entity (e.g., fixed income, credit, or equity); - product type (e.g., options, forwards, or swaps); - cleared or uncleared; - maturity (broken down into maturity ranges, such as less than one year, 1-2 years, 2-3 years). - (3) Subsection 39(3) requires a recognized trade repository to publicly report the data indicated in the column entitled "Required for public dissemination" in Appendix A of the Regulation.
+For transactions where at least one counterparty is a dealer, paragraph 39(3)(a) requires that such data be publicly disseminated by the end of the day following the day on which the recognized trade repository receives the data.
+For transactions where neither counterparty is a dealer, paragraph 39(3)(b) requires that such data be publicly disseminated by the end of the second day following the day on which the recognized trade repository receives the data.
 The purpose of the public reporting delays is to ensure that counterparties have adequate time to enter into any offsetting transaction that may be necessary to hedge their positions.
 These time delays apply to all transactions, regardless of transaction size. - (4) Subsection 39(4) provides that a recognized trade repository must not disclose the identity of either counterparty to the transaction.
 This means that published data must be anonymized and the names or legal entity identifiers of counterparties must not be published.
 This provision is not intended to create a requirement for a recognized trade repository to determine whether anonymized published data could reveal the identity of a counterparty based on the terms of the transaction.